SowmyaT-157/naishma-shopping-cart-2/README.md

   - Display product details with the help of public API url.

 ###  Admin Role
-- Add a admin menu
+- admin menu,when user choose admin role,it will display admin menu.
-- User can add new products with full details
+- User can add new products with full details.
+- User added product is appended to the existing productlist.
 - Admin can Remove products.
-- Navigate back to role selection
+- The user can navigate back to role selection.
-- when click 3 It will display all the products
-- Click 4 exit to the admin menu.

  ###  Customer Role
 - View all available products
-- Add a customer Menu
+- Customer Menu,It display the customer functionality list.
 - Search products by name
 - Filter products by:
   - **Category**
   - **Maximum Price**
   - **Minimum Rating**
-- Add products to cart
+- User can add a products to the cart
 - View items in cart
-- Navigate back to role selection
+- User can navigate back to role selection
 ---

 ##  Tech Stack